LocPham263/Fashion_recommender/README.md

 ## Machine learning algorithm <a name="sub2.2"></a>

-After obtaning the vectors of feature of each image in the dataset, the next step is to use `K-nn clustering` algorithm to divide the feature into many clusters.
+After obtaning the vectors of feature of each image in the dataset, the next step is to use `K-nn clustering` algorithm to divide the features into many clusters.
+The number of clusters is user-defined by changing the `word_num` variable.
 The line of code of the task is as follows:

 ```bash
 # Clustering vectors
 kmeans = MiniBatchKMeans(n_clusters=word_num, batch_size=batch, verbose=0).fit(All_vector)
 ```
 The next step is to assign appropriate clusters to features of each train and test image.
 And the final step is use `SVM algorithm` to perform the classification task.
-Note that there might be several kinds of featues, such as color, shape, texture, ... but in this project, we use only keypoint as texture featureand the result actually proves that it is sufficient.
+Note that there might be several kinds of featues, such as color, shape, texture, ... but in this project, we use only keypoint as texture feature and the result actually proves that it is sufficient.
 The SVM parameters are set as follows (regularization parameter = 5, kernel = 'rgf', gamma = 'scale'):

 ```bash
 classifier = SVC(C=5, kernel='rbf', gamma='scale')
 classifier.fit(X,Y)
 ```
+## Visual validation <a name="sub2.3"></a>
+To visually validate the FR system, we randomly choose an image from the Fashion-MNIST dataset as user-input to the proposed method.
+The proposed method will predict the class of the user-input item.
+After that, we use
 # Results and Discussion <a name="para4"></a>

 I ran this project using my PC with the configuration as follows: